 Finally, in “Space Seed” [1x24], Captain Kirk strikes three (3) pairs — but contrary to the Commodores, holds the hammer by its ornate end:

-From this, we can only presume that there is no "customary" number of pairs to sound on the bell; rather, it is used somewhat like a gavel in that the presiding officer strikes the number of times he sees fit to gain attention and commence the proceedings.
+From these, it appears that there is no "customary" number of times to sound the bell; rather, it is used somewhat like a gavel in that the presiding officer strikes the number of pairs he sees fit to gain attention and commence the proceedings.

 In lieu of having any information on the whereabouts of the original hammer used on ST:TOS (if it even still exists), presented herein for props-makers are the dimensions of a finely-crafted lightweight wood replica obtained from Starship Farragut: